4pplet/AEKISO60/README.md

 ## Layout support:
 ![alt text](./readme-images/layout_support.jpg "Layout support")

+## Plate-instruction:
+The capslock stabilizer is rotated to give space for the tray-mount screw opening in the plate.
+Here is a video and picture demonstrating how the stabilizer should be mounted: https://imgur.com/a/tCZg3jl Credits to huygn for making it.

 ## Revisions:
 - Rev A1: Initial prototype
 - Rev A2: Improved routing, alligned PCB outline and port position with the other projects.
 Changed ESD-protection, diodes and XTAL for better compatibility with JLC SMD library.